Is peanut butter good for you? Or should you only eat it in moderation?

 In many ways, peanut butter is quite healthy.

 One serving of peanut butter contains 8 grams of protein, 4 grams of net carbs, 16 grams of fat, and about 180 calories[*].

-The healthiest peanut butter is made from one ingredient: Ground peanuts.
+The healthiest peanut butter is made from one ingredient: ground peanuts.
 However, a lot of commercial brands are made from ground peanuts, oil (often hydrogenated soybean or canola oil), salt, and either sugar or corn syrup.

-The added sugar and oil in many peanut butters takes away from their health factor, so if you’re going to eat peanut butter, your best bet is to get the natural stuff made with just peanuts, or peanuts and salt.
+The added sugar and oil in many peanut butters take away from their health factor, so if you’re going to eat peanut butter, your best bet is to get the natural stuff made with just peanuts, or peanuts and salt.